House Edge in Blackjack

 Expressed as a percentage, house edge is the portion of bets that goes to the house, as dictated by odds and payouts.
 It’s a theoretical percentage that becomes more accurate the longer you play.
 The Return to Player is the opposite of the house edge; it’s the amount of money staked minus the house edge.
 For example, if a house edge is 3%, the Return to Player would be 97%.

 Certain games have higher and lower house edges than other.
 Typically, the simpler a game is, the higher the house edge will be.
 For example, it’s well known that table games have lower house edges than slots, since you get to make decisions with table games and not so much with slot games.
-Blackjack has some of the lowest house edge of all table games, since you make many decisions every round.
+Online Blackjack has some of the lowest house edge of all online casino table games, since you make many decisions every round.

 In order to get that ultra-low house edge from blackjack, you need to make the optimal move every time, and that’s possible for anyone thanks to the accessibility of basic strategy charts.
 These charts take into account the number of shoes that are in the deck and whether or not the dealer hits or stands on soft 17.
 Based on the dealer’s up-card and the player’s hand, you’ll see the optimal move for every scenario when you look at the chart.